systeminit/si/app/docs/src/reference/secrets.md

 Both examples use the [Public Create Secret API](./public-api#create-a-secret).
 See the [Public API](./public-api) documentation and the SDKs for more details on configuring the SDK to communicate with System Initiative.

 :::warning
-Unlike adding secrets through the Web Application, embedding secrets in your own programs using the Public API can expose leak those secrets.
+Unlike adding secrets through the Web Application, embedding secrets in your programs using the Public API can expose them.
 We recommend injecting the values through environment variables or other means, rather than hard-coding them in your API calls.
 :::

 </TabPanel>